nsmsn/dotcom/src/slash/now.md

 &nbsp;

-🍂 I am currently:
+❄️ I am currently:

 - working as a UI designer with an awesome Digital Experience team.
 - raising a preschooler with [Eleanor](https://eleanoraldrich.com).
-- thinking about and planning the future of this website.
-- ruminating on some other [ideas](/ideas.html).
+- challenging myself to write and publish often.

 &nbsp;